The School Day

 Daily Act of Worship:

 We have mid-morning break when the younger children have fruit provided by the national fruit scheme for all children under 7 years of age.
-The older children can purchase or bring a healthy snack.
+All children are also given freshly cooked bagels each morning.

 Children under 5 and those on free dinners are provided with a carton of milk each day.
 Milk is available to the other children at a small cost levied by the LA.
-Milk is paid for in advance, per term.
+Milk is paid for in advance, per term through the Cool Milk Scheme.

 Dinner money should be paid on Monday morning for the whole week.
 Failure to pay dinner money